Healthcare Management Certificate

 Study of health policy and its influence on the role of the manager and the healthcare organization.
 Offered as an online course, study group and independent study.

-Healthcare Economics (4 credits, advanced level)
+Economic Issues in Healthcare (4 credits, advanced level)

 Examination of healthcare markets and the roles of consumers, physicians, insurers, hospitals, and other organizations.
 Focused attention on the effect of third-party payments on supply and demand and the role of public programs in healthcare.
 Offered as an online course and as independent study.